KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 Finally, this code is called after the training, at which time it creates the plots and other results from the training and testing.

 c.
 The inference code.
 It is time to play.
-After you trained the model, the file `GAinference.py` will create two deliverables:  one will do inference on images and the other will do kmeans <sup id="a3">[3](#f3)</sup> on images.
+After you trained the model, the file `GAinference.py` will create two deliverables types:  one will do inference on images and the other will do kmeans plots <sup id="a3">[3](#f3)</sup> on images.

 The GAinference.py code will first call GApredict.predict_driver.
 This code will perform inference on any png file that you give it.
 As an example of an inference run, here is a collection of images, most of which are from the GA dataset, with a few wildcards thrown in.
 (I was surprised to see that Tara, The Cat, is in fact phenylglycine.)
 Note that the weights file is in the same folder, as the code expects.